 Using the Remote Listing Feature

-Once the Remote Service has been set up correctly, you can speed up the “Building File List” phase considerably by using the checkmark “Left/Right side listing uses Remote Service”, which can be found in the profiles on the “Specials” tab sheet, when editing them in Advanced Mode.
+Once the Remote Service has been set up correctly, you can speed up the “Building File List” phase considerably by using the checkmark “Left or Right side listing uses Remote Service”, which can be found in the profiles on the “Specials” tab sheet, when editing them in Advanced Mode.
+In most cases, only one of the two remote listing checkmarks are used (only the one for the non-local side).

-Using the Checksummer Feature for Partial File Updating
+Using the Checksummer Feature for Block Level Copying

-You will find more information on Partial Updating on this page.
+You will find more information on Block Level Copying on this page.